 If you go beyond your body’s requirement of calories, it is bound to get stored as fat.
 So you can eat an excess of carbohydrate, protein or fat and increase you calorie intake to the extent where the extra calorie start getting stored in the adipose tissue which contributes to weight gain.

 Coconut oil is rich in “fat” content, close to 85% of its calories is in the form of saturated fat.
 “Fat” is known to be more calorie intensive than carbohydrate or protein.
 In spite of all these negative piled up against coconuts they still remain “non-fattening” in nature.
-What’s their secret?

-These fatty acids are easy to digest, and they direct end up in the liver where they are burnt up to create body fuel.
+These fatty acids are easy to digest, and they directy end up in the liver where they are burnt up to create body fuel.
 They are not stored up in the adipose tissue and hence don’t contribute to “fattening”.
 That’s the secret.

-People living in the tropical regions in Southern India, Sri Lanka and other parts of the world, well know for coconut consumption have reported very low percentage of obesity and heart disease.
+People living in the tropical regions in Southern India, Sri Lanka and other parts of the world, well known for coconut consumption have reported very low percentage of obesity and heart disease.
 Coconut has in fact been recommended by “Ayurveda”, a traditional branch of medicine in India, as a holistic food for the body.

 Instead of believing the “hear says” you should more interested in the living proof of the efficacy of coconut.
 Saturated fat is bad for the body and results in fattening, but the ones present in coconut are unique in their nature (being MCFAs) and hence should not be bracketed in the same category.